UoB-COMSM0110/2024-group-17/Report.md

 <strong>Positives</strong> - people seemed to think the concept of the game was interesting, and once they understood the controls, the game was engaging and fun.

 This early feedback for our game was immensely useful for us.
-It helped us realise that while the concept and gameplay of our game was interesting and engaging, there was a lot more we could do to make the users feel more comfortable playing.
+It helped us realise that while the concept and gameplay of our game was interesting and engaging, there was a lot more we could do to make the users feel more comfortable playing, especially in terms of picking up on what the game was all about with as little externa guidance as possible.

 #### Heuristic Evaluation
 In our Heuristic Analysis, which focussed greatly on the accessibility of our project from the perspective of software design best practices, we learned even more useful information which would help develop our game moving forward.